kvk-code/CT428_BLOCKCHAIN_TECHNOLOGIES_NOTES/DHT_Distributed_Hash_Tables.md

 2. **DHT Key–Value Store for Provider Records:**
    - **What It Is:**
-     A mapping from content identifiers (CIDs) to the provider records—details of nodes that can supply the content.
+     A mapping from content identifiers (CIDs) to provider records.
+These records tell you **who has** a given piece of content.
    - **Example:**
      ```
      Provider Records: